 Office of Audit, Assessment, and Management (OAAM)

 The Office of Audit, Assessment, and Management (OAAM) works to improve and enhance programmatic oversight for the Office of Justice Programs' bureaus and program offices, as well as the Office of Community Oriented Policing Services (COPS Office) and the Office on Violence Against Women.
-OAAM has four main responsibilities:

-- Conduct program assessments of OJP and COPS grant programs; to include through reimbursable agreement, program assessments for OVW grant programs;
+Conducts program assessments of the OJP and COPS grant programs; to include through reimbursable agreement, program assessments for OVW grant programs;